-- 2. Trim fur between your pet’s paw pads, around the backend and on the belly so that they won’t collect dirt.
+- 2. Trim fur between your pet’s paw pads, around the backend, and on the belly so that they won’t collect dirt.
+Before your pet comes back inside, you can also check these areas for any extra burs, leaves, or any other number of items that may accidentally be brought indoors.

 - 3. Clip your pet’s nails and file any rough edges that could tear upholstery or other fabric around the house.

-- 5. Be sure to wipe those paws every time your pet comes in from outside and towel your furry friend off completely on wet days.
+- 5. Be sure to wipe those paws every time your pet comes in from outside and towel your four-legged friend off completely on wet days.
+This can also be incredibly helpful if you live in an area with snowy winters.

 - 6. If you’re looking into new flooring, keep in mind that tile, sheet linoleum, and laminate flooring are easy to wipe clean.

-- 7. Consider replacing wall-to-wall carpeting or covering well-travelled sections with machine washable area rugs.
+- 7. Consider replacing wall-to-wall carpeting or covering well-traveled sections with machine washable area rugs.

 - 9. If you have unsealed hardwood floors, seal them with polyurethane to prevent them from absorbing odors.

-- 10. Put an absorbent placemat under your pet’s food and water bowls to make clean up easier.
+- 10. Put an absorbent placemat under your pet’s food and water bowls to make cleaning up easier.

 - 11. Place a small washable area rug near entryways, though make sure it’s non-slip.